accordproject/cicero-ui/src/plugins/README.md

 ## ClausePlugin

-A custom Slate plugin for embedding a clause node within a document
+A custom Slate plugin for embedding a clause node within a document.
+View the `demo` directory for more of an example.

 ### Usage